 The greatest merit of Franco Basaglia was to restore dignity to mental illness, not considering the patient as an object to be adjusted, but a person to be welcomed, listened to, understood, helped, and not to be recruited or hidden.

 Gardens that honour Franco Basaglia

-Franco Basaglia is honoured in the Garden of Garden of Terni- Istituto Casagrande-Cesi.
+Franco Basaglia is honoured in the Gardens of Garden of Terni- Istituto Casagrande-Cesi e Noceto.

 You can find a tree also in the Virtual Garden Monte Stella's Stories.